kamlesh1808/kamlesh1808/README.md

-Hi, I am Kamlesh Patel, a hands-on Senior Software Engineer.
+Hi, I am Kamlesh Patel, a Senior Software Engineer with 20 years of experience.

+I am currently on the Priceline - Hotels Engineering team.
 I lead, plan, design, code, QA, manage, and work collaboratively to deliver high-quality features using Scrum.

 I am a self-starter with a business-centric attitude.